 Beryl's Night

-Beryl’s Night is a monthly bike maintenance session for women, and all non-binary and trans folk to come and use the workshop.
-The aim of Beryl's Night is to create a space to learn, fix, teach, hang out, laugh, help each other, high five, ask for help and make friends.
+Beryl's Night is our monthly session for women and all trans and non-binary folk to come and use the workshop on the first Thursday evening of the month.
+The aim of Beryl’s Night is to create a space for these folk to learn, fix, teach, socialise, get greasy hands, eat cake, hang out, laugh, use spanners, help each other, high five, ask for help, and make friends.

 Introducing Team Beryl